 2. What Each Species Will Generally Cost

-Different birds have difference prices.
+Different birds have different prices.
 The more exotic the species, for example, the more costly he’ll be.
-Their supplies will also differ in price, so keep these figures in mind as you research and decide.
+Their supplies will also differ in price and amount, so keep these figures in mind as you research and decide.

 3. Supplies You’ll Need